hugoalh/hugoalh/template/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+> **ℹ️ Notice:** Please make sure you are reading the latest version of the document.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, colo(u)r, religion, or sexual identity and orientation.